 In addition to the research on white-footed mice, I have encourage students to get involved with my research and to engage in research of their own.
 Some of this research has resulted in publications for our students.
 I have published two papers with Abel Muñoz, a 2005 graduate in Biology, on the southern-short-tailed shrew.
 The paper published in The Texas Journal of Science on Food Habits of the Southern Short-Tailed Shrew (Blarina carolinensis) in East Texas was initiated by Abel as a result of his work with my research on small mammals.

 The Environmental Studies Area also provides a location for students to do Honors’ Research.
 Cullen Pressley, a 2012 graduate in Biology, completed his Honors’ Project Research, A Comparison of the Woody Vegetation in Adjacent Upland and Riparian Areas Inhabited by Beaver (Castor canadensis), on the Environmental Studies Area.
 Cullen’s research has been accepted for publication in The Texas Journal of Science.
-Taylor Davis, a current student, is preparing to start her Honors’ Project Research using the Environmental Studies Area.
-She is going to be doing a comparison of biodiversity of soil fauna in an undisturbed area with a managed grassy area.
-I am also directing an Honors’ Project for Michelle Ray.
-Michelle’s research is concerned with the evolutionary consequences of road mortality on meso-carnivores.
+Brittney Garner, a current student, is finishing her Honors' Project Research using the Environmental Studies Area.
+She is doing an assessment of the plant community in the grassy area after 8 years of undisturbed succession.
+Michelle Ray recently completed her research on vehicle-induced mortality in raccoons.
+The research has been submitted for publication.

 For the past 4 years, during the winter months I conduct a winter bird count.
 I also teach a May-term field course, Natural History of Birds of East Texas.
 The May-term course started in 2003.
 As part of the course requirements, students write species accounts of three birds that have been observed through the duration of the time the course has been taught.
 These accounts have been placed into a Field Guide of the Birds of the Environmental Studies Area.
 To date, there have been 117 species of birds observed during May and 51 species observed during the winter count.